Preparing to Return to School

 "Why am I finding school so difficult after my concussion?"

-Concussion symptoms may make it difficult for you to be in the school environment and engage in learning.
+Concussion symptoms may make it difficult for you to be in the school environment and engage in learning for a while.

 Learning takes energy.
 You spend most of your day engaged in cognitive activities that you might think are simple, but actually use a lot of “brain energy”, such as: